-Holding SUB links the VFOs (whether the sub receiver is on or off).
+The VFOs may be linked (whether the sub receiver is on or off) in the Configuration menu (CONFIG:VFO LNK ON or OFF).
 The kHz decimal point of VFO B flashes as a reminder.
 VFO A is the master, moving both VFOs in tandem.

-Holding SUB for 2 seconds or longer turns on diversity receive (see next page).
+Holding SUB turns on diversity receive (see next page).
 The kHz decimal point of VFO A flashes as a reminder.
 VFO A controls both the main and sub frequencies in diversity receive, but VFO B remains independent so it can be used as the SPLIT transmit frequency.

-○ SUB AF gain normally sets the sub's volume level.
+○ SUB AF gain normally sets the sub receiver volume level.
 Alternatively, SUB AF can be used as a main/sub balance control (see CONFIG:SUB AF).
 With stereo headphones or dual speakers, you'll hear the sub on the right and main on the left.
 Otherwise main and sub receiver audio are merged.

-⚠ CONFIG:SPKRS must be set to 2 if you use stereo speakers; otherwise, set it to 1.
+A CONFIG:SPKRS must be set to 2 if you use stereo speakers; otherwise, set it to 1.

-○ SUB RF gain normally sets the sub receiver's RF GAIN level.
+○ SUB RF gain normally sets the sub receiver RF GAIN level.
 If this knob is assigned to main/sub squelch (CONFIG:SQ MAIN), then both main and sub RF gain are controlled by MAIN.